 The Insurer or At-Fault Driver Blames You

-Florida uses pure comparative fault to allocate damages after a car accident.
-This means that a judge or claims adjuster can reduce your damages in proportion to your share of fault for your injuries.
+Florida uses modified comparative fault to allocate damages after a car accident, with a 51% rule.
+This means that a judge or claims adjuster can reduce (or eliminate entirely) your damages in proportion to your share of fault for your injuries.

 Suppose that a claims adjuster allocates 40% of the fault for an accident to you.
 The claims adjuster only needs to pay 60% of your damages.
-In a worst-case scenario, a claims adjuster could place 100% of the blame on you and deny your claim.
+In a worst-case scenario, a claims adjuster could place 51% or more of the blame on you and deny your claim.

 An injury lawyer can help you present evidence and legal arguments to reduce or eliminate your share of the blame.
 This will ensure you receive a fair settlement for your injuries.